MobilityData/mobility-feed-api/README.md

 docker-compose --env-file ./config/.env.local  up -d --force-recreate
 ```

-- Generates the api and database stubs on first run and everytime the schema changes
+- Generates the api and database stubs on the first run and every time the schema changes

 ```bash
 scripts/api-gen.sh